cennznet/api.js/docs/GET_STARTED.md

 ```js
 const { Api } = require('@cennznet/api');
 ```
-When you have the api, you can easily connect to any cennznet node by calling "connect".
+When you have the api, you can easily connect to any cennznet node by calling "create".
 The underlying mechanism to connect to a node is through websockets.
 So what you need to have for this call is the websocket address of your node.
 The cennznet's main network is residing at `wss://cennznet.unfrastructure.io/public/ws`.